 Remark:

-Readers with computer science background may recognize that the grid structure is in fact a
+Readers with a computer science background may recognize that the grid structure essentially forms a

-tree.
-The algorithm above is in fact a branch pruning.
-Dropping a non-leaf node breaks the tree's connectivity and every other node's depth, which makes the data structure to be unpredictable.
+-ary tree, and the algorithm described above effectively performs branch pruning.
+Dropping a non-leaf node disrupts the tree’s connectivity and alters the depth of every other node, making the data structure unpredictable.

-, linked list can provide the maximum flexibility.
-However, this becomes very inefficient as increases.
-For medium , a hash table is recommended (Griebel, 1998) thanks to the strict nodes hierarchization.
-For large , hash table does not work well due to higher probability of hash collision.
-In this case, a database can effectively manage the grid.
-In most scenario of economic models (
+, a linked list provides maximum flexibility.
+However, this becomes inefficient as increases.
+For medium values of , a hash table is recommended (Griebel, 1998), benefiting from strict node hierarchization.
+For large , hash tables perform poorly due to an increased probability of hash collisions, and in this case, a database can efficiently manage the grid.
+In most scenarios involving economic models (where

-ranges from 1 to 20), a hash table works well.
+ranges from 1 to 20), a hash table performs effectively.

 Here are some numerical example for: